 Depending on the situation, each area of the mouth may require several different procedures such as occlusal correction, fillings, crowns, veneers, dental implants, professional dental whitening, bonding and contouring, and gum lifting.

-Occlusal Correction: Dental occlusion refers to how the chewing services of your teeth fit together, or your bite.
+Dental occlusion refers to how the chewing services of your teeth fit together, or your bite.
 If the occlusion needs correcting neuromuscular dentistry is used to measure and determine the optimal position of the patients jaw.
-Once the appropriate position is determined, the patients jaw can be corrected with an orthotic, which is a dental appliance that fits over the top of the lower teeth to reposition the jaw.
+Once the appropriate position is determined, the patients jaw can be corrected with an orthotic.
+This type of orthotic is a dental appliance that fits over the top of the lower teeth to reposition the jaw.

-Veneers: Veneers are a wafer-thin dental material fabricated to match your original tooth color.
+Veneers are a wafer-thin dental material fabricated to match your original tooth color.
 Veneers are bonded to the surface of your teeth to brighten your smile, correct gaps or spaces, straighten crooked teeth, smooth jagged edges, and cover stains.
+They yield dramatic improvements in esthetics.

-Bonding and Contouring: Bonding is a cheaper and quicker way, as opposed to veneers, to correct jagged edges, gaps and spaces, cracks, chips, discolorations, and stains.
-A composite resin material designed to match surrounding dentition is applied and shaped, and is as hard and durable as the original tooth.
+Bonding is a cheaper and quicker way, as opposed to veneers, to correct jagged edges, gaps and spaces, cracks, chips, discolorations, and stains.
+A composite resin material designed to match surrounding dentition is applied and shaped.
+It will be almost as hard and durable as the original tooth.
 Contouring consists of reshaping the teeth by lightly grinding them down if they are jagged, misshapen, or too large.

 The following are some symptoms that might indicate that you could be a candidate for full mouth rehabilitation: